Kim-Antao/StayFit/README.md

 **Checkout form:**
 Try to submit the required fields with no data and verify that an error message is displayed.
 Try to submit the form with incorrect bank details and verify that an error message is displayed.
+Try to submit the form with incorrect coupon code and verify that an error message is displayed.

 **Add product:**
 Try to add a product with required field left blank and verify that the appropriate message appears